PostHog/posthog.com/contents/customers/ycombinator.md

 For Startup School, for example, the team uses [trends insights](/manual/trends) to monitor weekly users and share results in [dashboards](/manual/dashboards) — while [experiments](/manual/experimentation) have led to several significant improvements for Co-founder Matching.

 “PostHog's experimentation suite is really great,'” said Cat.
 “We recently used it to improve our matching algorithm by running an experiment which hides profiles that have been stale for 3, 6, 9 or 12 weeks.
-We found that users in the 6-week group sent 40% more messages than the control group and were more successful with the platform overall - a huge improvement for us!”
+We found that users in the 6-week group sent 40% more messages than the control group - a huge improvement for us!”

+“And, perhaps more importantly, this experiment group had 35% more of their requests accepted - which translates to having 35% more matches than the control group.”

 Experiments and session recordings have also helped Y Combinator avoid pitfalls borne from misleading feedback.